 If a user were to become interested in your product at such an early stage, imagine how valuable the product would be once it is fully outfitted.

 Free trials aren’t fading anytime soon.
-If you truly want to get some eyes on your product, a free offer for a limited time will still be effective.
-SaaS companies can include premium features in these offerings as teasers of what customers should expect upon upgrading to a paid plan.
+If you truly want to get some eyes on your product, a free plan offer for a limited time will still be effective.
+SaaS companies can include premium features in these offerings as teasers of what potential customers should expect upon upgrading to a paid plan.

 These online communities allow you to engage in genuine dialogue with your potential and existing customers.
-Also called “a family of invisible friends”, they are a fantastic avenue to interact with your target audience and explore finer details about what they seek from the solutions offered by your SaaS company.
+Also called “a family of invisible friends”, they are a fantastic avenue to interact with your own target market and audience and explore finer details about what they seek from the solutions offered by your SaaS company.

 Depending on your industry, channels to raise these communities range from subreddits, Pinterest group boards, Facebook groups, to Instagram hashtags and Twitter lists.

 Building online communities exceeds the two-dimensional world of basic social media outreach.
 It should be a long-term vision to connect people with insights, ideas, and opinions of others around a particular topic.

 Reports as old as seven years back found that over 70% of B2B buyers use social media circles like LinkedIn groups to support their purchasing decisions.
 Nonetheless, when planning to generate high-quality leads, think less about your brand and more about the human element that will entice people to join.

 Hosting events with industry experts, especially one partnered with social media influencers, is a smart way to engage targeted user groups.
 The target audience will appreciate it because you’re enabling them to get free industry-inclusive sessions that deliver answers to resolving their problems.
 Oftentimes, these leads are simply glad to connect with their peers in other SaaS companies.